 Anne Teresa De Keersmaeker & Pavel Kolesnikov/Rosas/the Goldberg Variations.
 Review by Julia Pascal.
 The effect of the long solo dance, and the symbiosis with Kolesnikov’s delicate performance, stimulates a multitude of responses: intellectual, philosophical, and aesthetic.
 Or perhaps the work needs no reading at all: it can be experienced just as pure pleasure.

-By Barbara Lewis • music, plays, theatre, year 2022 • Tags: Barbara Lewis, music, plays, theatre
+By Barbara Lewis • music, musicals, theatre, year 2023 • Tags: Barbara Lewis, music, musicals, theatre